Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 7. **Closure / Successor operator (generativity without enumeration)**

 * Purpose: model how “new positive structure” can be *forced* as the **unique coherence-preserving extension** of a grounded state.
-* In MA: positivity is not a list; it is **closed under necessary extension** relative to $\Omega$.
+* In MA: positivity is not a list; it is **closed under necessary extension** relative to Ω.

 **Summary:**
-Within Metaphysical Algebra, topology ensures that semantic structure is convergent: the domain of positive properties forms a connected, contractible space admitting $\Omega$ as its unique limit.
+Within Metaphysical Algebra, topology ensures that semantic structure is convergent: the domain of positive properties forms a connected, contractible space admitting Ω as its unique limit.

 #### B.1.4.2 **Perfection as a Generative Principle (MA Extension)**